Judge dismisses charges against men accused of assaulting ICE officer in Minneapolis shooting case

 Neither Aljorna and Sosa-Celis had violent criminal records.
 Both had been working as DoorDash delivery drivers at night in an attempt to avoid encounters with federal agents, their attorneys said.

-Aljorna and Sosa-Celis retreated into a nearby home and they barricaded the door to prevent federal agents from entering, according to the FBI agent.
-Federal officers used tear gas to try to force the men out of their home, he added.
-Out of concern for the safety of two children inside the home — both under the age of 2 — Aljorna and Sosa-Celis turned themselves over to authorities.
+Aljorna and Sosa-Celis retreated into their upstairs apartment and barricaded the door, so federal officers used tear gas to try to force the men out, the FBI agent said.
+Concerned about the safety of two children under 2 inside the home, Aljorna and Sosa-Celis surrendered.

+A third Venezuelan man, Gabriel Alejandro Hernandez Ledezma, who lived in the apartment downstairs was also arrested.

+Though he was never federally charged, a Jan.
+30 court petition seeking his release says Hernandez Ledezma was detained without a warrant and within hours flown to an ICE detention facility in Texas.
+He alleges his removal was to prevent him becoming a material eyewitness who could undercut the federal government's case and help the Minnesota state investigation.

 Biesecker reported from Washington.